cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 priority and transaction sender, allowing for multiple prioritized transactions from the same sender.
-The mempool will be defined as a wrapper around a simple priority queue using a max binary heap, along with additional indexes/metadata to store senders and their nonces.
+The mempool will be defined as a wrapper around a simple priority queue using a max binary heap, along with additional indexes/metadata to store senders and their nonces, allowing for simple multi-dimensional prioritization (2-ary).

 Transaction reaping will essentially happen via a two-phase approach: